pyro2927/idotjs/README.md

 # idotjs

 [dotjs](https://github.com/defunkt/dotjs) for iOS.
 By storing .js files into your Dropbox folder `~/Dropbox/Apps/idotjs/`, you can inject Javascript into your mobile browsing experience.

+## Javascript

+idotjs uses [jQuery 1.8.2-minified](http://jquery.com/).
+If any script is named `default.js`, it will load every time a page is loaded.

 ## Controls